 Part 1 - Identifying Beach Stones & Agates around Lake Superior (you are here).

-Part 2 - More Beach Rock & Agate Collecting around Lake Superior
+Part 2 - Recognizing Rocks & Agate Collected on Lake Superior Beaches.

-A problem with novice rock hounds like myself is the rocks and stones we see on the beach don't look like the ones we find in the shops.
+One problem with novice rock hounds is the rocks and stones we see on the beach don't look like the ones we find in the shops.
 They've been tumbled and polished to bring out their beauty.
 I needed to run into someone on the beach who knows their stones and can help me know what an agate in the rough looks like.
-(At the 2013 Lake Superior Agate Festival I found lots of these sorts of folks!)
+(At the annual Lake Superior Agate Festival I found lots of these sorts of folks!)